Zendro-dev/Zendro-dev.github.io/setup_root.md

 ### Step 3: Edit environment variables in your project directory

 Go inside the new project and modify the selected enviroment variables in the next files.
-These files have a default configuration, please remember to add your expected secret word in the *NEXTAUTH_SECRET* variable.
+These files have a default configuration, please remember to add your expected secret word in the preexisting *NEXTAUTH_SECRET* variable.

 * **Without docker setup:** ./graphql-server/config/data_models_storage_config.json (specify data model here)
 * **With docker setup:** ./config/data_models_storage_config.json (specify data model here)